 I think their use of quality ingredients is what sets them apart from other places in town.

-The chocolate with the coffee was another great touch and sent us off well-fueled for Day 3 of our Great Ocean Road adventure.
+The chocolate with the coffee was another great touch and sent us off well-fueled for Day One of our Southern Ocean Drive adventure.

 Day Two Highlights